JeanRibes/gwentgo/README.md

 Upon creating a game, the cards inside a reindexed, because there can be the same cards on both sides, so we need to differenciate them.

-# Issues

-* fix Villentremerth: it can be scorched by itself
-* tests for scorch